-In this section we describe formally the orphan management algorithm from [16].
-(The algorithm described here actually generalizes the one described in [16].
-The algorithm in [16] delays commits of transactions, as well as aborts, while the algorithm described here delays only aborts.
-A similar generalization is described in [17].)
-We do this by defining the "clocked database," which uses a global clock to ensure that transactions do not abort until all their descendant accesses have stopped running.
+In this section, we describe formally the orphan management algorithm from [17].
+We do this by defining the clocked database, which uses a global clock to ensure that transactions do not abort until all their descendant accesses have stopped running.
 We then define the clocked system, which is composed of transactions and the clocked database.
 Finally, we show that the clocked system implements the strictly filtered system, and thus simulates the basic system in the same way as the previously mentioned systems do.

 8.1.
-The Clocked Database
+THE CLOCKED DATABASE.
 The clocked database maintains a quiesce time for each access transaction and a release time for every transaction.
-An access transaction is allowed to REQUEST\COMMIT only if its quiesce time has not passed.
+An access transaction is allowed to REQUEST_COMMIT only if its quiesce time has not passed.
 Release times are chosen so that once a transaction's release time is reached, all its descendant accesses have quiesced.
 A transaction is allowed to abort only if its release time has passed.
 This ensures that, after a transaction aborts, none of its descendant accesses will request to commit.